How To Build Your Own Halloween Graveyard

 - Make a "Danger" or "keep out" sign from a scrap piece of wood.
 Use a jig saw to cut jagged edges on the ends for a broken look.

-- Use a fog machine or dry ice to cloak your graveyard in a blanket of fog.
+- Use a fog machine or dry ice to cloak your graveyard in an eerie blanket of fog.

 - Hang moss on your grave stones and other props.